CarlosPhysicandMath/Webmodel-Glassmorphism-of-product-card-/README.md

  Project developed with Html5 , CSS3 & JavaScript

 ## Website Clone Nike of Products
-It is a clone Nike of products site with some features included to have more user interaction.
+It is a clone Nike of products with effect glassmorphism site with some features included to have more user interaction.

 ## Technology